<> <> <> <>

 That doesn't mean you'll stop having sex altogether.
 Instead, you might need some extra support to improve your sexual health and maintain a healthy sex life.

-How a man's sex drive changes with age
+How does a man's sex drive change as he gets older?

 After all this chat about health changes and erectile dysfunction, you're probably wondering what the next few decades have in store for your sex life.

 You might have heard about a term called reaching your 'sexual peak'.
-It was first coined way back in 1953 by Alfred Kinsey in his work, Sexual Behaviour in the Human Female, which investigated the link between hormone levels and when men and women reach their 'sexual prime'.
+It was first coined way back in 1953 by Alfred Kinsey in his work, Sexual Behavior in the Human Female, which investigated the link between hormone levels and when men and women reach their 'sexual prime' [4].

 Basically, there's no single answer to when men reach their 'sexual peak'.
 But, it is possible to track the way your sex life might change over the decades ahead.